grafana/loki/docs/operations/loki-canary.md

         The label name for this instance of loki-canary to use in the log selector (default "name") -labelvalue string
-        The unique label value for this instance of loki-canary to use in the log selector (default "loki-canary") -pass string
+        The unique label value for this instance of loki-canary to use in the log selector (default "loki-canary") -metric-test-interval duration
+        The interval the metric test query should be run (default 1h0m0s) -metric-test-range duration
+        The range value [24h] used in the metric test instant-query.
+Note: this value is truncated to the running time of the canary until this value is reached (default 24h0m0s)
+  -pass string
         Loki password
   -port int
         Port which loki-canary should expose metrics (default 3500) -pruneinterval duration
-        Frequency to check sent vs received logs, also the frequency which queries for missing logs will be dispatched to loki (default 1m0s)
+        Frequency to check sent vs received logs, also the frequency which queries for missing logs will be dispatched to loki, and the frequency spot check queries are run (default 1m0s)
-  -size int
+  -query-timeout duration
+        How long to wait for a query response from Loki (default 10s) -size int
-        Size in bytes of each log line (default 100) -streamname string
+        Size in bytes of each log line (default 100) -spot-check-interval duration
+        Interval that a single result will be kept from sent entries and spot-checked against Loki, e.g. 15min default one entry every 15 min will be saved andthen queried again every 15min until spot-check-max is reached (default 15m0s)
+  -spot-check-max duration
+        How far back to check a spot check entry before dropping it (default 4h0m0s) -spot-check-query-rate duration
+        Interval that the canary will query Loki for the current list of all spot check entries (default 1m0s) -streamname string
         The stream name for this instance of loki-canary to use in the log selector (default "stream") -streamvalue string